 U-Haul Moving & Storage / 2813 Texas Avenue South

 This U-Haul facility has been here since 1997.
 It was the first climate-controlled, multi-story storage unit in the College Station area.
-As of 2022, a second building is being constructed behind it (closer to FM 2818).
+As of 2022, a second building is being constructed behind it (closer to FM 2818) with additional construction ongoing as of 2025.

 Wyndham Garden / 2829 Texas Avenue South